 Registration – No data, no market

-If a manufacturer or importer does not register the substances he manufactures or imports, then there will be no data available and so he will not be able to manufacture or import them legally.
+If a manufacturer or importer does not register the substances he manufactures or imports, then he will not be able to manufacture or import them legally.

 Exemptions from registration

 Some substances are exempt from registration requirements.
 This can be the case for example for substances covered by other legislation or for substances for which sufficient information is known so that they are considered to cause minimal risk because of their intrinsic properties.

 There are total exemptions from REACH for some substances including radioactive substances, waste or non-isolated intermediates.
 Partial exemptions, where registration is not required, exist for scientific research and development, food and feedstuffs and medicinal products.
 Registration is not required for substances listed in Annexes IV and V or the REACH Regulations and re-import or recovery of a registered substance.
 All exemptions are listed in Article 2 of the REACH Regulation.

 In addition to exemptions, active substances for use in plant protection or biocidal products, as well as substances already notified under Directive 67/548/EEC, are considered as already registered under REACH.